fbpx

 We recommend you always set up SPF and DKIM to protect your organization’s email and to support future authentication requirements (Google).
 We also recommend setting up a custom Return-Path with your domain instead of your provider’s to achieve 100% alignment with the DMARC standard.

-For the technical setup of SPF, you must create your SPF record and update your domain’s DNS settings.
+For the technical setup of SPF, your IT experts must create your SPF record and update your domain’s DNS settings.

 For DMARC, you must: